 They drive for rideshare apps like Uber and Lyft, deliver food and packaged goods on delivery apps like DoorDash, and Instacart, and pick up odd jobs through labor marketplaces like Thumbtack and Handy.

 Most are independent contractors working without formal job protections or employee benefits.
-Those who work in the gig economy full time typically occupy the lower rungs of the economic ladder, often forgoing health insurance, covering essential job-related expenses like vehicle maintenance and fuel out of pocket, and saving little if any of their net pay.
+Those who work in the gig economy full time typically occupy the lower rungs of the economic ladder.

 Part-time gig workers depend on the income to supplement earnings from their day jobs.
 Those not dependent on gig income to make ends meet still put the money to good use by bolstering their savings or putting money away for long-term goals like education and retirement.

 In the best of times, operating without a financial or legal safety net tests gig workers’ resolve.
-In worse times, it’s simply untenable for many.
+In worse times, gig work is simply untenable for many.